Difference Between Return on Investment and Cost of Capital

 Return on Investment vs Cost of Capital

-The difference between Return on Investment and Cost of Capital is that Return on Investment meant the relative measure of the return after the investment to the actual cost of the investment, while Cost of Capital is the return a company must be needed while moving on with a new project or construction etc.
+The difference between Return on Investment and Cost of Capital is that Return on Investment is the relative measure of the return after the investment to the actual cost of the investment.
+At the same time, the Cost of Capital is the return a company must need while moving on with a new project, construction, etc.

 Return on Investment vs Cost of Capital

-Return on Investment (ROI) is used to measure the profit gain by the company or organization after investing in a new project or construction.
-It is simple to calculate and is measured in the form of a percentage.
-It can also be used to make a comparison between two or more investments.
+Return on Investment (ROI) measures the profit the company or organization gains after investing in a new project or construction.
+It is simple to calculate and is measured as a percentage.
+It can also be used to compare two or more investments.

 Cost of Capital (COC) is the amount of money a company or an organization is needed after investing in a project or construction to be done in the future.
 Also, it is said that a company should make a profit or generate a return larger than the expected cost of capital of the project.
 Otherwise, the project would not yield the return to be generated to the investors.